 - Coaching services (as needed)

 Career Access Network provides organized and planned services to assist persons with disabilities in securing career employment.
 It is important that individuals have the opportunity to consider options and make informed choices while pursuing a competitive career goal.
 The goal of Career Access Network is to provide a variety of assistive employment services that enable individuals with disabilities to secure community-based employment with competitive earnings and benefits.
-The program is available to anyone with a disability in the Will, Cook and Grundy County areas and has two offices in Joliet and Homewood.
+The Career Access program facilitates flexible services appropriate to each individual’s needs.
+Individuals make choices that span a range from short-term consultative services to very intensive services such as advocacy efforts for reasonable accommodations under the ADA.
+Career Access is available to anyone with a disability in the Will, Cook and Grundy County areas and has two offices in Joliet and Homewood.

-Supported Employment is a more intensive service allowing for additional one on one time for an individual and his or her job developer.
-Individuals participating in this program receive assistance in becoming employed--often for the first time.
+Supported Employment is a more intensive service allowing for additional one on one time for an individual with his or her Employment Specialist.
+Persons participating in this program receive individual assistance in becoming employed--often for the first time.
 Job-seekers are guided through the process of identifying a preferred job, successfully completing applications, and preparing for interviews.
-The Job Developer takes on the role of advocate adn mediator with community employers, ensuring a successful job placement for the individuals and an excellent employee for the business.
+The Employment Specialist takes on the role of advocate and mediator with community employers, ensuring a successful job experience for the individual and an excellent employee for the business.
 Program participants are eligible for on-site supports including job coaching.
 Coaching enables persons with disabilities to achieve independence through employment, resulting in the opportunity to earn their own money and become a more responsible and valued member of the community.

 Individual Placement and Support